Tangent curves to degenerating hypersurfaces: Introduction

 \subsection{Acknowledgements}

 It is a pleasure to thank Pierrick Bousseau and Tim Gr\"afnitz for many inspiring discussions.
-We would also like to thank Dan~Abramovich, Michel~van~Garrel, Tom~Graber, Mark~Gross, Dhruv~Ranganathan and Helge~Ruddat for helpful conversations.
-We particularly thank Dhruv~Ranganathan for advice concerning the exposition.
+We also thank Dan~Abramovich, Michel~van~Garrel, Tom~Graber, Mark~Gross, Sanghyeon~Lee, Dhruv~Ranganathan and Helge~Ruddat for helpful conversations.
+We are grateful to the anonymous referee for numerous helpful suggestions and expositional advice, as well as the observation that our logarithmically singular degeneration formula might have applications beyond hypersurface degenerations.

 Parts of this work were carried out during research visits at the National Centre for Theoretical Sciences Taipei, the University of Glasgow, the Mathematisches Forschungsinstitut Oberwolfach and Boston College, and it is a pleasure to thank these institutions for hospitality and financial support.
 L.J.B. was supported by the National Centre for Theoretical Sciences Taipei and Boston College.
 N.N. was supported by EPSRC grant EP/R009325/1.